fsprojects/FSharp.Data/docs/content/index.md

    then you can submit [an issue or feature request][issues] via Github or you can send an email to the [F# open source][fsharp-oss] mailing list.

- * For more information about the library architecture, organization, how to debug, etc., see the [contributing to F# data](contributing.html) page.
+ * For more information about the library architecture, organization, how to debug, etc., see the [contributing to F# data][contributing] page.

   [source]: https://github.com/fsharp/FSharp.Data/zipball/master
   [compiled]: https://github.com/fsharp/FSharp.Data/zipball/release